5jt/dyalog-cookbook/manuscript/07 Handling errors.md

    It would be a better Windows citizen if it returned custom exit codes, letting a calling program know how it terminated.

-3. By definition, unforeseen problems haven't been foreseen.
+3. By definition, unforeseen problems haven’t been foreseen.

    But we foresee there will be some!
 A mere typo in the code could break execution.
 We need a master trap to catch any events that would break execution, save them for analysis, and report them in an orderly way.

 We'll start with the second item from the list above: quitting and passing an exit code.

 ## Inspecting Windows exit codes